pgdogdev/helm-ee/README.md

       - pgdog-staging
 ```

-With the above, the dashboard can see workloads in every namespace, but it can only spin up or tear down PgDog deployments in `pgdog-prod` and `pgdog-staging`.
+In the above example, the dashboard can see workloads in every namespace, but it can only spin up or tear down PgDog deployments in `pgdog-prod` and `pgdog-staging`.
 Leaving `writeNamespaces` empty produces a fully read-only install.
 The dashboard still works, but the "deploy" actions will be rejected by the API server.

 | Option | Description |
 |-|-|